starlaxy/shelf-viz-mod/README.md

 -   **Reactive Real-Time Updates**: Changes in the SKU placement are instantly reflected, providing a seamless user experience.
 -   **Modular Services with Dependency Injection**: Ensures a flexible and scalable application architecture.
 -   **Responsive and Accessible Design**: The design adapts to various screen sizes and supports accessibility standards.
+-   **Progressive Web Application (PWA) Support**: The app is designed as a Progressive Web Application, making it highly accessible across various devices.
+It utilizes local storage for efficient data management, allowing offline access and enhanced user experience.

 ## Target User